From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 ART = Net Credit Sales / Average Accounts Receivable

-• Average Accounts Receivable: This reflects the average amount of money owed to the company by customers on outstanding invoices at any given time during the period.
+• Average Accounts Receivable: the average amount of money owed to the company by customers on outstanding invoices at any given time during the period.
 It’s typically calculated by adding the beginning and ending accounts receivable balances and dividing by 2.

 Example: